npm install

 node validate.js -s <SCHEMA-DIR> -d <DATA-TO-VALIDATE> -i <ID-TO-VALIDATE>

-and ending with .json
+schema and ending with .jsonexample:

 node validate.js -s schema3 -d payload.json -i '/sensor/v0.1/sensor.json'

 “$id” and “$ref”: URLs should be relative or absolute.
 But here the $ids are defined relative but are refernced absolute.
-Example: Object with "$id": "sensor/v0.1/sensor"
+Example: Object with "$id": "sensor/v0.1/sensor" does reference sensor/v0.1/sensor-metadata.json which should resolve to sensor/v0.1/sensor/sensor/v0.1/sensor-metadata.json which is not intended here because only sensor/v0.1/sensor-metadata.json exists.

-Solution: Move Ids and references to absolute values and remove .json postfix, i.e. "$id": "sensor/v0.1/sensor"
+Solution: Move Ids and references to absolute values and remove .json postfix, i.e. "$id": "sensor/v0.1/sensor" and "$ref": "sensor/v0.1/sensor-metadata".
+This allows better referencing and clearer referencing of subitems.

-but there is no formal way, except string matching to see the relationship.
-In general, we have either reference it, e.g. “reference”: “/base-objects/v0.1/operation-conditions-runtime/base-objects-v0.1-operation-conditions-runtime-ambient-operating-temperature” or one can put the constraints directly into the field, e.g. use maximum
+ce_marking is defined as object with base64 encoing, at least for me this didn’t validate.ambient_operating_temperature seems to be related to ambient_operating_temperature_min and ambient_operating_temperature_max but there is no formal way, except string matching to see the relationship.
+In general, we have either reference it, e.g. “reference”: “/base-objects/v0.1/operation-conditions-runtime/base-objects-v0.1-operation-conditions-runtime-ambient-operating-temperature” or one can put the constraints directly into the field, e.g. use maximum and minimum field int the ambient_operating_temperature description.The corrected schema and an example payload can be found here.
+It can be validated by

 node validate.js -s schema-orig-fixed -d schema-orig-fixed/payload.json -i /sensor/v0.1/sensor